michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 ### Home Assistant Sensors

-Before we move on, with database, we need to aknowledge the character of data and make sure HA provides sensors we can use later.
+Before we move on, with the database, we need to acknowledge the character of data and make sure HA provides sensors we can use later.

 In general, energy data tracked by Home Assistant sensors grows in time indefinitely.
-Optionally it's allowed that from time to time the value is reset to zero and starts counting again.
-The reset can be triggered by measurement device or by HA itself (utility sensors) at any time.
+Optionally, it's allowed that from time to time the value is reset to zero and starts counting again.
+The reset can be triggered by a measurement device or by HA itself (utility sensors) at any time.

-It's important to understand this concept, because it makes common methods like sum or delta not applicable to data evolving this way.
+It's important to understand this concept because it makes common methods like sum or delta not applicable to data evolving this way.
 Managing it using common SQL might be pretty complex.
 TimescaleDB comes with ready-to-use tools helping with that.

-There is one issue more to mention and solve: data changes are reported with finite frequency (granularity).
+There is one more issue to mention and solve: data changes are reported with finite frequency (granularity).
 It leads to "ignoring" some energy amount when attempting to calculate this data within intervals.
 Let's look at the diagram:
 ```
           0     5     12           15     23
 time ─|───o─────o─────o─────|───────o─────o─────|────>